 Many people adopt pets from shelters — but what if you want a pet, but can't keep it permanently?
 Don't worry- there is a way you can temporarily look after pets that need a home for a couple of weeks called fostering.

 What Is Pet Fostering?

-Pet fostering provides temporary care to pets until they find a new environment or a family that agrees to keep them forever.
-This will be very useful for the family those who cannot keep their pets with them permanently.
+Pet fostering provides temporary care for pets until they find a new environment or a family that agrees to keep them forever.
+This will be very useful for families of those who cannot keep their pets with them permanently.

 Why Are Foster Homes Needed?